Buckingham Town Hall: History

+Internally, the principal room was the assembly room on the first floor which had a high ceiling and was accessed using a fine staircase which had been recovered from the first town hall.
+Also on the first floor was a court room, used for the Quarter Sessions and the fortnightly Petty Sessions.
+The summer Assizes were also held here from 1748 to 1848 (after which they relocated to Aylesbury).
+The upper floor of the building was used by the local Literary and Scientific Institution; the ground floor had a council chamber, and offices for the borough and county magistrates and others.

 The town became a municipal borough with the town hall as its headquarters in 1835.
 After the 2nd Duke of Buckingham was declared bankrupt in 1847, the borough council acquired ownership of the building, albeit with a large mortgage.
 The suffragettes, Lilias Ashworth, Lydia Becker and Helen Beedy, gave speeches advocating voting rights for women at a public meeting in the building chaired by future member of parliament, Egerton Hubbard, in October 1875.

-In 1882, an illuminated clock was inserted into the turret and, in 1885, the borough council paid off the mortgage that it had taken out to acquire the town hall.
+In 1882 the clock dial was illuminated.
+In 1885, the borough council paid off the mortgage that it had taken out to acquire the town hall.
 In the early 20th century, the building was slightly shortened on the right hand side in order to facilitate the widening of Castle Street: this left a section of the cornice overhanging the street.
 An iron canopy was erected above the main doorway at around the same time.

 The politician, Frank Markham, was lifted shoulder-high outside the town hall, after standing as the Conservative Party candidate and being elected member of parliament for the local constituency by a very small margin in the 1951 general election.
 Another politician, Robert Maxwell, who had represented the Labour Party as the local member of parliament for six years, was so angry after losing his seat in the 1970 general election that he persuaded one of his supporters, Eleanor Berry, to climb onto the roof of the town hall and to wave the red flag.

 The town hall continued to serve as the headquarters of the borough council until 1965, when the council moved to Castle House on West Street.

 A Wurlitzer theatre organ with three manuals, which had been recovered from the Metropole Cinema in Victoria, London was installed in the town hall in 1963; however, after concerns were raised that it might cause structural damage to the building, it was transferred to the Assembly Hall in Worthing in 1981.
 The ground floor, which had been occupied by a firm of estate agents, became home to a firm of solicitors in 2018.
 Meanwhile, the assembly room continued to be used as an events venue.